jerbarnes/semeval22_structured_sentiment/README.md

 ## LATEST NEWS

 **20.02.22**: The [OpenReview instance for SemEval](https://openreview.net/group?id=aclweb.org/NAACL/2022/Workshop/Semeval) is now available.
 You can submit your system description papers here by Feb 28.
+Remeber tht for SemEval 2022 all deadlines are 23:59 UTC-12 ("anywhere on Earth").

 **4.02.22**: Evaluation period has finished.
 We encourage all participants to submit a system description paper (more info to come), deadline is February 28th.
 [Guidelines from SemEval](https://semeval.github.io/paper-requirements.html).
 If you do submit, please cite the [Shared Task Description and datasets](#citation).